DanaFilipovich/Crochet-youtube-channels-EDA/README.md

 Within this project, I would like to explore the following:

-Within this project, I would like to explore the following:

 - Getting to know Youtube API and how to obtain video data (Because I learn on Data Analytics Track).
 - Analyzing video data and have recommendations for my Youtube channel, for example:
    Does the number of likes and comments matter for a video to get more views?